 Trabecular Plats and Trabecular Rods — Identification Based on Shape

 - Trabecular Plates: Trabecular Plates are the trabecula that are thicker and more “plate-like” in shape.
-In the image to the right, the plates are the wide, flat light colored parts of the bone.
+In the image above, the plates are the wide, flat light colored parts of the bone.
 Since they are wider and thicker than the rod-like connections, they provide more support and contribute to the overall quality of the bone structure.

 - Trabecular Rods: Rods are the trabecula that are “rod-like” in shape.
 With loss of bone mineral density, the trabecula that are plate-like can become rods as they become thinner.
 This change can reduce the quality of the trabelula microarchitecture.
 In the image to the right, the rods are the light colored, thinner rod-like connections.

 Bone Architecture — Orientation

 Both rods and plates occur in different orientations.
 The following are the three orientations:

 - Transverse — Horizontal alignment

 - Longitudinal — Vertical alignment